pkrasnyuk/NodeJS-Typescript-RESTfull-WebService/README.md

-# app_NodeJSRESTfullWebService
+# A Node.js and Typescript RESTfull WebService
-An example of Node.js and TypeScript Restfull Web Service
+An example of Node.js and Typescript Restfull WebService